 Continuing pharmacy education (CPE) is important to maintaining competency and improving the professional skills that make pharmacy technicians capable members of the pharmacy team.
 Now, through CPE Monitor, NABP, the Accreditation Council for Pharmacy Education (ACPE), and ACPE providers are working together to provide you an easy way of keeping track of your inventory of CPE credit.

 CPE Monitor allows you to electronically keep track of CPE credits from ACPE-accredited providers.
 To view and track these credits, you must first set up an NABP e-Profile, obtain your NABP e-Profile ID, and register for CPE Monitor.
-You may do so by clicking on the "Log in to CPE Monitor" link below.
+You may do so by clicking on the "Log in to Your e-Profile to Access CPE Monitor" link below.
 ACPE-accredited providers will ask for your e-Profile ID and your date of birth in order to properly record your CPE credits through the system.
-Note: Some providers are still in the process of transitioning their systems to CPE Monitor.

 You will receive a unique ID after setting up your e-Profile with NABP and registering for CPE Monitor.
-Many ACPE-accredited providers have transitioned their systems to CPE Monitor, which means that you will need to begin providing your NABP e-Profile ID and date of birth to those providers when you register for CPE or submit a request for credit.
-The system will then direct electronic data from ACPE-accredited providers to ACPE and then to NABP, ensuring that CPE credit is officially verified by the providers.
-Once information is received by NABP, you will be able to log in to access information about your completed CPE.
+ACPE-accredited providers have transitioned their systems to CPE Monitor, which means that you will need to provide your NABP e-Profile ID and date of birth when you register for CPE or submit a request for credit.
+Transmission of CPE data is a three-step process:

-In addition, it is anticipated in 2013 that boards of pharmacy will have the option of requesting reports on their licensees, eventually eliminating the need for you to send paper copies of CPE statements of credit to the boards for activities from ACPE-accredited providers.
+In addition, boards of pharmacy now have the option of requesting reports on their licensees.
+With this capability, some boards may eventually eliminate the need for you to send paper copies of CPE statements of credit to the boards for activities from ACPE-accredited providers.
+Check with your board(s) to learn the preferred process for submitting proof of CPE credits and always be sure to update your license with the new expiration date.

 In Phase 2 of the CPE Monitor initiative, CPE Monitor will add a function to track CPE from providers not accredited by ACPE in addition to CPE from ACPE-accredited providers.
 Until Phase 2 is completed, pharmacists and technicians will need to submit proof of non-ACPE accredited CPE directly to the board of pharmacy when required to do so.

-Requirements for practicing as a pharmacy technician vary from state to state, but according to NABP’s 2013 Survey of Pharmacy Law, over 80% of jurisdictions license, register, or certify technicians, and at least two states are currently working on legislation for doing so.
+Requirements for practicing as a pharmacy technician vary from state to state, but according to NABP’s 2014 Survey of Pharmacy Law, the majority of jurisdictions license, register, or certify technicians, and at least two states are currently working on legislation for doing so.

 As technician training grows and technicians increase their presence in the pharmacy, regulation of their practice will become more standardized.
 The NABP Task Force on Pharmacy Technician Education and Training Programs recommended that, by 2015, state boards of pharmacy require all certified pharmacy technicians to complete an accredited education and training program.